Welcome to Depot!

 --load or pushed to a registry with

 --push is specified, the image is pushed to the registry directly from the remote builder via high-speed network links and does not use your local network connection.
-Example:
+See our private registry guide for more details on pushing to private Docker registries like Amazon ECR or Docker Hub.

 The general architecture for Depot consists of our